nielsproest/GKE-DM885-Project/PROJECT_TASKS.md

 * security (proper credential management and common standard security practices enforced) [PARTIALLY COMPLETED]

 All secrets are hidden as github secret's (so they are hidden).

-The way the auth service functions, a user is given a unrevokeable key that is valid until it expires, meaning a malicious user can be malicious within the expiration date is.
+The way the auth service functions, a user is given a unrevokeable key that is valid until it expires (after 1 hour), meaning a malicious user can be malicious within the expiration date is.

 The file service does not validate what the contents of each file, but it does limit how much data each user is allowed to store, the single file size is enforced by nginx.